-Opportunity to Support the Protection of Chinese Cultural Heritage
+Opportunity to Support the Protection of Honduran Cultural Heritage

-From May 14 to May 17, 2013, the State Department's Cultural Property Advisory Committee (CPAC) met to discuss the possible renewal of the Memorandum of Understanding (MoU) with the Government of the People’s Republic of China by which the United States would continue to help preserve this country’s rich archaeological heritage through import restrictions on cultural materials and artifacts from Honduras.
+From October 30 to November 1, 2013, the State Department's Cultural Property Advisory Committee (CPAC) will meet to discuss the possible renewal of the Memoranda of Understanding (MoU) between the U.S. and the Government of the Republic of Honduras by which the United States would help preserve this country’s rich archaeological heritage through import restrictions on Pre-Columbian cultural materials and artifacts from Honduras.
 The Government of Honduras has also requested that the MoU be amended to include material representing the Colonial and Republican periods on the list of protected artifacts.

 The looting of sites damages archaeological contexts, hampering archaeologists' study of ancient remains and distorting our reconstruction of the past.
 Because our understanding of the past is dependent on our ability to recover, study, and interpret ancient sites and artifacts in their original context, the preservation of sites is critical to the creation of archaeological knowledge, as well as to the maintenance of cultural heritage.
 A commitment to stopping the import of looted cultural material will help to prevent the destruction of the archaeological record.